Hiwonder-docs/Raspberry-Pi-5-Expansion-Board/source/docs/2_Expansion_Board_Control_Lesson.md

 If you want to modify the speed and orientation of motor rotation,please follow the steps below.

-<span class="mark">This section demonstrates controlling the motor connected to the</span> interface 1.
+This section demonstrates controlling the motor connected to the</span> interface 1.
 It will rotate clockwise at a speed of 80 for 2 seconds, then reverse at a speed of 60 for another 2 seconds.

-(1) Enter the command "**cd /home/pi/board_demo/**" to navigate to the directory where the demo program is located, then press "Enter".
+(1) Enter the command "**cd /home/pi/board_demo/**" to navigate to the directory where the demo program is located, then press "**Enter**".

 ```bash
 cd /home/pi/board_demo/
 ```

-(2) Enter the command of opening the program "**vim motor_control_ demo.py**", and press "**Enter**".
+(2) Enter the command of opening the program "**vim motor_control_demo.py**", and press "**Enter**".

 ```bash
 vim motor_control\_ demo.py